aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 1. Return to your Wild Rydes app, sign in if necessary, and attempt to request a ride.

-1. You should receive an "Error finding unicorn."
+1. You should receive an "Error finding unicorn".
 If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
 To authenticate our requests properly, we need to send an Authorization header.

+  **Note** If you at first still that you requests go through without any errors, try requesting a ride again in 30-60 seconds to allow the API Gateway changes to fully propagate.

 1. Go back to Cloud9 and open the `/website/src/pages/MainApp.js` files.